Samhithans/MyMusicPlayer/README.md

 # MyMusicPlayer
-A music player nbuilt using JavasScript, HTML and CSS.
+A music player built using JavasScript, HTML and CSS.
 Fonts provided by font awesome.